nickpgill/emscdc/patronage.md

 CDC opens a call for application of Patronage from CDC for those Mathematical activities that are held in Developing countries or that involve significantly many participants from Developing Countries.

-The patronage implies the permission to list CDC-EMS as one of the patronage institutions to the activity; display the CDC-EMS logo on the web site, poster and other printed material.
+The patronage implies the permission to list CDC-EMS as one of the patronage institutions to the activity, displaying the EMS logo on the web site, poster and other printed material.

-This activity would be benefit:
-  * CDC-EMS, since it would give an opportunity of international visibility in ideal locations where its activities could be advertised;
-  * organisers that hold the patronage, since they could benefit from an authoritative recognition of value and they could use the patronage in other grant applications.

 Rules regarding patronage: